gabriellestock/MART341-WebDesign/WebDesignHomework/Assignment11/README.md

 6. **Pseudo-elements and Pseudo-classes**:
    - I used pseudo-elements like `::before` and `::after` to insert decorative content before or after certain elements, such as quotation marks or icons in the navigation.

-## Conclusion:
-The techniques above were implemented to create a visually appealing, interactive, and well-organized web page for the brand "Glow Up Skincare."